katebrich/Master-thesis/Scripts/README.md

   -m, --threads                Default: 1.
 Number of threads.
   -f, --features               Comma-separated list of features.
 If not provided, all features from config are processed.
   -c, --config_path            Default: file config.json located in the same directory as this script -s, --sample_size            Default: 0.
 Size of random sample for hypothesis tests.
 If 0, all rows are taken.
+Arguments -i and -b are not considered, as this only makes sense for 1 iteration and no balancing.
   -i, --iterations             Default: 1.
 Number of iterations of hypothesis tests.
 Summary files contain averaged results from all the iterations.
   -b, --balance_binding_ratio  Default: False.
 If false, sample of given size is taken from the whole dataset and binding/nonbinding ratio is not balanced.
 If true, the same number of binding rows and nonbinding rows (equal to given sample size) is taken.
   -p, --draw_plots             Default: True.